 Our computer uses simple pipelining: while the current instruction is stable in the IR and D registers and executing, the next instruction is already being fetched from program memory.

-This makes high speeds possible, but comes with an artefact: when a branch is executing, the instruction immediately behind the branch has already been fetched and will be executed before the branch taking effect and arriving on the new program location.
+This makes high speeds possible, but comes with an artefact: when a branch is executing, the instruction immediately behind the branch has already been fetched.
+This instruction will be executed before the branch takes effect and we continue from the new program location.
 Or worded more properly: the effect of branches is always delayed by 1 clock cycle.

 When you don't want to think about these spurious instructions you just place a nop (no-operation) behind every branch instruction.
 Well, our instruction set doesn't have an explicit nop, but ld ac will do.
 My disassembler even shows that instruction as a nop.
 The Fibonacci program uses this all over: